SESO Labor is providing a way for migrant farmworkers to get legally protected work status in the US – TechCrunch

 David Misener, the owner of an Oklahoma-based harvesting company called Green Acres Enterprises, is one employer who has struggled to find suitable replacements for the migrant workers he typically hires.

-“They could not fathom doing it and making it work,” Misener told Retuers, speaking about the American workers he’d tried to hire.
+“They could not fathom doing it and making it work,” Misener told Reuters, speaking about the American workers he’d tried to hire.

 “With H-2A, migrant workers make 10 times more than they would get paid at home,” said Guirguis.
 “They’re taking home the equivalent of $40 an hour.
 The H-2A is coveted.”

 Guirguis thinks that with the right incentives and an easier onramp for farmers to manage the application and approval process, the number of employers that use H-2A visas could grow to be 30% to 50% of the farm workforce in the country.
-That means growing the number of potential jobs from 300,000 to 1.5 million for migrants who would be under many of the same legal protections that citizens enjoy, while they’re working on the visa.
+That means growing the number of potential jobs from 300,000 to 1.5 million for migrants who would be under many of the same legal protections that citizens enjoy while they’re working on the visa.

 Protecting agricultural workers through better paperwork